Table of Contents

 In some cases, when the skin actually covers part of the eyes and impairs vision, a functional blepharoplasty may be necessary.
 In this case, insurance may cover part of the procedure.

 To obtain insurance coverage for a blepharoplasty, the visual field must be obstructed.
 Medical proof will generally be required to gain approval.

 Costs for Eye Bag Surgery

-Surgery for eye bags is typically performed by an ophthalmologist or an oculoplastic surgeon (a surgical ophthalmologist specialist), although general cosmetic (plastic) surgeons, ear nose and throat (ENT) surgeons, oral, and maxillofacial surgeons can perform a blepharoplasty as well.
+An eye lift, or surgery for eye bags is typically performed by an ophthalmologist or an oculoplastic surgeon (a surgical ophthalmologist specialist), although general cosmetic (plastic) surgeons, ear nose and throat (ENT) surgeons, oral, and maxillofacial surgeons can perform a blepharoplasty as well.

-The average cost for eye bag surgery is about $3,000, although this does not include fees for the hospital, medical tests, anesthesia, or prescription and necessary medications.
+The average cost for eye bag surgery or eye lifts is about $3,000, although this does not include fees for the hospital, medical tests, anesthesia, or prescription and necessary medications.
 Surgery for eye bags can range from between $2,000 and $5,000, depending on the doctor, the type of surgery being performed, and what exactly is required.

 Talk to your doctor ahead of time to discuss all potential costs and fees that may be associated with a blepharoplasty.

 When to Get Surgery